 Who says cooking Indian food is hard?
 This is TOO easy.
 Thanks to my onion masala.

-So what’s in this corn kadai masala?
+What’s in this corn kadai masala?

-Sweet corn of course.
+Sweet corn, of course.
 And diced bell peppers.
 But it’s honestly the spices that make this dish what it is.

 Basically, the spice combination in this recipe is lit.
 Did I use that word correctly?
 Why I think I did.
 I am such a cool mom. 💁🏽♀️

-While this recipe calls for a few ingredients know that they’re all important to getting the best flavor – so please don’t leave things out or go and substitute spices all willy nilly.
+While this recipe calls for a few ingredients, know that they’re all important to getting the best flavor – so please don’t leave things out or go and substitute spices all willy nilly.
 (I think the phrase willy nilly negates the word lit – so maybe not as cool of a mom as I thought? 🤓) For example, make sure to use roasted cumin powder and not regular cumin.
 Don’t have dried fenugreek leaves?
 Go to the store to buy some – it’ll be worth it.
 There’s really no substitute for any of the spices in this dish.

 So here’s the thing.
-I’m kinda (read: super duper) particular about spice blends which is why I rarely use store-bought blends in my recipes (garam masala being the exception).
+I’m kinda (read: super duper) particular about spice blends, which is why I rarely use store-bought blends in my recipes (garam masala being the exception).
 If you want to use a store-bought spice blend in this dish, I suppose you can – but if you want to make sure it’s going to rock your tastebuds, try it my way by using the individual spices listed.

-That said, as a now mom of two, I vow to never ask you to do extra work unless absolutely necessary.
+That said, as a now mom of two, I vow never to ask you to do extra work unless absolutely necessary.
 You do not need to freshly grind all the spices in this dish the way most kadai recipes have you do (and tbh, the way I’ve asked you to in the past – see my kadai chicken).
 I use pre-ground spices in this corn dish.
-I try to buy small jars or packets of spices – that way I know the spices are relatively fresh (unlike those huge bags of ground spices from the Indian store that take forever to finish).
+I try to buy small jars or packets of spices – that way, I know the spices are relatively fresh (unlike those huge bags of ground spices from the Indian store that take forever to finish).
 As long as the ground spices you are using aren’t super old – this dish will be awesome.